⚡️ Serverless platforms: Learn how to connect your runtime to any private system! ⚡️

 QuickstartsAccess a Snowflake stage with WebDAV

-Wouldn't it be nice to access files in a Snowflake stage, using HTTP requests, as if they were locally mounted on your machine?
-Wouldn't it be even better if it was not necessary to manage IP allow lists, open firewall ports, or setup services like PrivateLink?
-Would you believe me if I told you that it would take you less than 15 minutes to setup?
+Wouldn't it be nice to upload and manage files in a Snowflake stage the same way you would if they were files on your local machine?
+Wouldn't it be even better if it wasn't necessary to manage IP allow lists, open firewall ports, or setup services like PrivateLink to make that happen?

 Introducing the Snowflake Stage Data with WebDAV Connector!